fbpx

 Here’s a quick guide:

-For every cup of sugar, substitute ¾ cup of honey.
-Since honey adds moisture, reduce the liquids in your recipe by ¼ cup for each cup of honey used.
-And don’t forget to lower the baking temperature by about 25°F to prevent over-browning.
+• Reduce liquids.
+Since honey adds moisture, reduce other liquids in the recipe by ¼ cup for each cup of honey used.

 Storing and Handling Honey